1. What accreditation standards are followed in India?

-These are choice driven.
-If the medical procedure needs implants or special consumables, the doctors or staff will intimate you.
+Are choice driven.
+If your medical procedure needs Implants or special consumables, your doctors or hospital staff will intimate you.
 Implants, consumables are of different sizes, types, materials and cost options.
-Depending on what suits your body condition, there will be a range of choices.
-You can make the selection on the brands and/or their quality options based on the cost suitability and suggestion of the specialist.
-Stay beyond the usual time in the hospital, depending on your recovery is likely to be additional.
-Special tests, special medications and high value drugs will be charged extra.
+Depending on what suits your body condition, there will be a range of choices demonstrated.
+You can make the selection on the brands and/or their quality options based on the cost suitability and per advise of the specialist.
+Stay beyond the usual time in the hospital, depending on your recovery is likely to be an additional charge.
+Special tests, special medications and high value drugs are billed extra.

-Yes, pick-up and drop will be arranged on request and clear communication of the travel schedule.
-Many hospitals do provide airport transfers as a complimentary service and their guest relationship executive will be available at the time of your arrival.
-Others will intimate, if it is payable.
+Yes.
+Pick and drop will be arranged on request and after receiving clear communication of patient’s travel itinerary.
+Many hospitals do provide airport transfers as a complimentary service.
+Their Guest Relationship Executive will be available at the time of your arrival.
+Others will let you know, if it is a paid service.

 1. Will assistance be provided by hospitals in obtaining Medical Visa?

 Hospitals would provide assistance in this regard.
 Once you decide on India as your medical travel destination, an invitation letter from the respective Hospital will be required for visa processing.
-The hospital will send this to you after your initial discussions about the treatment; this has to be presented at the ‘Embassy’ or ‘High Commission of India’ in your country.
+The hospital will send the same to you after your initial discussions about the treatment.
+This has to be presented at the ‘Embassy’ or ‘High Commission of India’ in your country.

-Attendants/family members of patients coming to India for medical treatment will have to apply for Medical Attendant visa (MEDX) co-terminus with the Medical visa of the patient.
-A letter from the hospital will be useful here as well.
+Attendants/family members of patients coming to India for medical treatment will have to apply for Medical Attendant visa (MEDX) co terminus with the Medical visa of the patient.
+A letter from the hospital will be useful here.

-3. Who are the permitted attendants and how many can travel?
+3. Who are the permitted attendants and at a time how many can travel?

-Attendants should be spouse/children or those having blood relations with the patient.
-Not more than two attendants are allowed.
+Attendants of the patient should be a spouse/children or those having blood relation with the patient.
+Not more than two of the attendants are allowed.

-4. What are the requirements for obtaining my medical visa?
+4. What is required to obtain my medical visa?